Quantum walks can find a marked element on any graph: Preliminaries

-A natural approach to searching on a graph consists in using a random walk.
+A natural approach to searching on a graph involves using a random walk.
 Intuitively, a random walk is an alternation of coin flips and shifts.
-Namely, a coin is flipped according to the current state $x$ of the vertex register, its value describes a target vertex $y$, and $\shift$ is a move from $x$ to $y$.
-Let $p_{xy}$ be the probability that $x$ is shifted to $y$.
-Then $\shift$ always succeeds if $p_{xy} = 0$ whenever $(x,y) \notin E$.
-In that case, we say that $P=(p_{xy})_{x,y\in X}$ is a Markov chain on $G$.
+More precisely, a coin is flipped according to the current state $x \in X$ of the vertex register, its value describes the target vertex $y$, and \shift{} performs a move from $x$ to $y$.
+Let $P_{xy}$ be the probability that $x$ is shifted to $y$.
+Then \shift{} always succeeds if $P_{xy} = 0$ whenever $(x,y) \notin E$.
+In such case, we say that $P = (P_{xy})_{x, y \in X}$ is a \emph{Markov chain on graph $G$}.

-We assume from now on that $P$ is an ergodic Markov chain.
-Therefore $P$ has a unique stationary distribution $\pi$.
-We also assume that $P$ is reversible: $\pi_x p_{xy}=\pi_y p_{yx}$, for all $x,y\in X$.
-To measure the complexity of implementing a random walk corresponding to $P$, we introduce the following black-box operations: \begin{itemize} \item $\check(M)$: Check if a given vertex is marked; \item $\setup(P)$: Draw a sample from the stationary distribution $\pi$ of $P$; \item $\update(P)$: Perform one step of $P$. \end{itemize} Each of these black-box operations have the corresponding associated implementation cost.
-We denote by $\checkingcost, \setupcost$ and $\updatecost$ the respective complexities of the transformations $\check(M)$, $\setup(P)$ and $\update(P)$.
+We assume from now on that $P$ is an ergodic Markov chain (see \Def{Ergodicity}).
+Therefore, by the \PFT{}, $P$ has a unique stationary distribution $\pi$.
+We also assume that $P$ is reversible: $\pi_x P_{xy} = \pi_y P_{yx}$, for all $x, y \in X$ (see \Def{Reversibility}).

+To measure the complexity of implementing a random walk corresponding to $P$, we introduce the following black-box operations: \begin{itemize} \item $\check(M)$: check if a given vertex is marked; \item $\setup(P)$: draw a sample from the stationary distribution $\pi$ of $P$; \item $\update(P)$: perform one step of $P$. \end{itemize} Each of these black-box operations have the corresponding associated implementation cost, which we denote by $\checkingcost$, $\setupcost$, and $\updatecost$, respectively.